Skip to Main Content

 | Give a Gift |

-Christina Cook is the author of Ricochet (Casa de Cinco Hermanas Press, 2016), Lake Effect (Finishing Line Press), which won the 2012 Jean Pedrick Chapbook Prize, and A Strange Insomnia (forthcoming from Kelsay Books).
+Christina Cook is the author of A Strange Insomnia (Aldrich Press, 2016), Ricochet (Casa de Cinco Hermanas Press, 2016), and Lake Effect (Finishing Line Press), which won the 2012 Jean Pedrick Chapbook Prize.
 Her poems, translations, essays, and book reviews have appeared in numerous journals, including Prairie Schooner, New Ohio Review, Crab Orchard Review, and Hayden’s Ferry Review.
 Christina holds an MFA from the Vermont College of Fine Arts and an MA from the University of Cincinnati.
 She works as a writer at the University of Pennsylvania’s Office of Communications.